cfchou/hakyll_site/posts/2013-07-04-kp-in-haskell-2.md

 is limited.

 As to the aspect of design pattern, my program is a bit messy since too many states are carried around.
-This is where _state monads_ is good at.
-Moreover, I don't make use of _type class_ which should be helpful.
+This is where _reader/state monads_ are good at.
+Moreover, I don't make use of _type class_ which could have been helpful.

 Overall, this course _Discrete Optimization_ on Coursera is very well taught.